Create a Dramatic Film Poster in 5 Minutes Using Photoshop

 Here’s a look at what we’ll be creating.

-After some searching I found this excellent photo to use for our poster.
+After some searching I found an excellent photo [unfortunately no longer available] to use for our poster.
 The girl in the photo is very sinister looking, which is perfect.
 But I want to exaggerate her evilness a little bit further.
 We’re going to use the Liquify Filter to accomplish that.

 Click ( Filter | Liquify ) to load the filter window.
 Will be using the Bloat Tool (B) to make her eyes larger, and we’ll use the Forward Warp Tool (W) on her mouth and eyebrows.
 Below you can see the brush strokes that I made with these tools.